Here's what to do if you get scammed, and ways to prevent it happening in the first place.

 On debit or ATM cards: Under something called the Electronic Fund Transfer Act, you will not be held responsible for unauthorized transactions for a missing ATM or debit card if you report it before someone uses it.
 But you could lose a lot of money if you delay reporting it.
 According to the Federal Trade Commission, if you report it stolen within two days of the theft, your maximum loss is $50.
 But wait until after 60 days to report it, and you could lose everything in your bank account.

 On credit cards: Again, you should report a theft or unauthorized charge to your credit card companies as soon as possible.
 Credit card have better protections built into them, thanks to the Fair Credit Billing Act.
-If someone else uses your card without your permission, you can only be charged up to $50.
+Your card can only be charged up to $50, when used without your permission.

 You should never give out your credit card number to someone who asks for it over the phone.
 Sometimes scammers have part of your billing account information already, or pretend to.
 They will try to get you to “confirm” the rest so they can say you approved the charge, which might make it harder for you to fight later.